renuy/docs-cluster-essentials/deploy.md

 This document describes how to install, upgrade, and uninstall Cluster Essentials v1.2.

-## <a id='supported-platforms'></a> Supported Platforms

-Currently, Cluster Essentials only supports MacOS and Linux.

 ## <a id='supported-kube'></a> Supported Kubernetes versions

-Installation requires Kubernetes cluster v1.2.0, v1.21, v1.22, v1.23, or v1.24 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.20, v1.21, v1.22, v1.23, or v1.24 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service